Skip to main content

 Replace EXTRA-ACCOUNT with the username of the new account.

-Refer to the Fedora Wiki article for more information on working with PostgreSQL.
+Refer to the Fedora documentation for more information on working with PostgreSQL.